sooriyaarachchi/pybites.github.io-src/content/codechallenge20.md

 ##The Challenge

-If you are new to OOP you might want to checkout [a primer tutorial](http://pybit.es/oop-primer.html) first.
+If you are new to OOP you might want to checkout [our primer tutorial](http://pybit.es/oop-primer.html) first.

 Requirements: